srishtigautam21/MyYoutubeRecommendation/README.md

-# MyYoutubeRecommendation
+### MyYoutubeRecommendation
-Created with CodeSandbox
+This is an animal emoji interpretor application Created with CodeSandbox.
+### Tech stacks used
+ReactJs
+### Links
+This is the direct link to my project https://csb-55swb.netlify.app/